rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-5-x.md

 3) Named functions are scoped to a module, anonymous functions are not.
 Still trying to fully understand this scoping.

+4) Anonymous functions remember the values of variables in the outer scope.
+This can be both powerful and confusing.

 4) The three-value FizzBuzz task was such fun that I looked ahead a little and did a more traditional FizzBuzz example.
     {{< highlight elixir >}}